Malaga82/hassio-addons-1/README.md

 Hassio addons forked from Carlo Satta repo.
 Updated meross-cloud and mqtt version.

-MUST USE UP TP 10 CHARS PASSWORD.
+MUST USE UP TO 10 CHARS PASSWORD.

 Since i barely did some changes i'll give like 0 support.